MUSC Bulletin | College of Dental Medicine

-Residents are involved in 18 months of training on medical and surgical services within the hospital: 6 months of general anesthesia, 4 months of general surgery, 3 months of neurosurgery, 3 months of internal medicine with 1 month otolaryngology, 1 month of emergency room training.
+Residents are involved in 15 months of training on medical and surgical services within the hospital: 5 months of general anesthesia, 4 months of general surgery, 1 months of neurosurgery, 2 months of internal medicine with 1 month otolaryngology, 1 month of emergency medicine training and 1 month of plastic surgery.
 Additional elective medical rotations are available.
 General anesthesia training is performed within the first year of residency training.
 Following this training, residents gain extensive experience in ambulatory anesthesia throughout the remainder of their residency program.

 Orthodontics and Dentofacial Orthopedics